 Demographically speaking, freelancers are most likely to be young and skilled professionals Freelancers are most likely to be skilled professionals with 45% of freelancers working in programming, marketing, IT and business consulting.
 While every generation had more than 1 in 4 workers who freelanced in the past year a majority of freelancers are ages 18-22, Gen Z, which had the highest freelancing of any age bracket since the launch of the survey in 2014.
 The amount of freelancing then drops off as the age increases, with 53% of Gen Z workers (ages 18-22), 40% of Millennial workers (ages 23-38), 31% of Gen X workers (ages 39-54), and 29% of Baby Boomer workers (ages 55+) freelanced.

-Freelancing isn’t without its challenges, as freelancers share many of the same concerns as many other workers such as healthcare, retirement and being paid fairly.
+Freelancing isn’t without its challenges, as young freelancers share many of the same concerns as many other workers such as healthcare, retirement and being paid fairly.
 Healthcare costs may be of increased concern to freelancers as 43% of freelancers say that they need flexibility due to health issues that may not allow them to work for a traditional employer instead of freelancing.